MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-support-request.md

 - Update severity, ticket status, and contact information for a support ticket.
 - Add a new communication to a support ticket or get a list of all communications for a support ticket.
 Narrow your search of communication lists by created date or communication type.

 To create a support request, you must be an [Owner](/azure/role-based-access-control/built-in-roles#owner) or [Contributor](/azure/role-based-access-control/built-in-roles#contributor), or be assigned to the [Support Request Contributor](/azure/role-based-access-control/built-in-roles#support-request-contributor) role at the subscription level.
-To create a support request without a subscription, such as an Azure Active Directory scenario, you must be an [Admin](/azure/active-directory/roles/permissions-reference).
+To create a support request without a subscription, such as a Microsoft Entra scenario, you must be an [Admin](/azure/active-directory/roles/permissions-reference).

 [!INCLUDE [include](~/articles/reusable-content/azure-cli/azure-cli-prepare-your-environment.md)]